Flocken-Migrationforce/JUL24_BMLOps_Stock_market/README.md

 ## Grafana
-- you can use UI in port **:3000**
+1. Install Grafana on your machine.
+2. You can use a Docker container to start Grafana, or start the grafana.exe file in your installation directory. grafana. bin\grafana-server.exe
+   Or in a Docker container:
+   docker run -d -p 3000:3000 grafana/grafana

+4. Open in browser localhost:3000 to interact with the Grafana UI.
-- In the left sidebar, click on Configuration (gear icon) and then Data Sources.
+5. In the left sidebar, click on Configuration (gear icon) and then Data Sources.
       - Select Prometheus from the list of data sources.
       - In the URL field, enter: http://localhost:9090
+         - Or for Prometheus run in a Docker container, enter: http://host.docker.internal:9090
-- Create a Dashboard in Grafana
+6. Create a Dashboard in Grafana
     - You will see a graph or time series based on the query.
     - Adjust the visualization type (graph, gauge, table, etc.) using the options in the right sidebar.
     - Click Apply to add this panel to your dashboard.